Manolis Roubakis: Move to Panathinaikos

-Return to OFI Crete
+Return to OFI

 Roubakis was eventually released from Panathinaikos and returned to OFI in July 2005, signing a two-year contract.
 He made 25 appearances in the 2005–06 Alpha Ethniki, a season which ended with mixed feelings for the team, as the top-half favorites only escaped relegation during the league's final matchdays.

 After OFI's disappointing previous season, Roubakis vowed to never repeat the team's poor performance and he set the goal towards continental qualification for the following 2006–07 season.
 Roubakis scored a goal 46 seconds after kick-off in an away game against Iraklis and contributed to another goal in the same match, which ended in a 3–2 victory for OFI.
 He scored another goal on 17 March 2007 in an away game against Egaleo, after an assist by Joseph Nwafor.
 Roubakis finished the season with 26 appearances, with OFI qualifying for the 2007 UEFA Intertoto Cup after PAOK's refusal to take part in it.

 Before the start of the 2007–08 season, Roubakis was linked to newly promoted Beta Ethniki champions Asteras Tripoli, but a move did not materialize – instead, he voted by his OFI teammates as third captain behind Goran Drulić and Pierre Issa.
 However, there was no smooth sailing both for OFI manager Reiner Maurer and Roubakis after a bad start in the league, with OFI fans demanding the resignation of the former and resenting the latter for poor performance and for joining rival Panathinaikos three years before.
 Despite this, Roubakis managed to make 25 appearances for the club during that season.

 In 2008, Roubakis, after seven years at OFI and continuous appearances in the first team, was considered a key player for yet another season.
 Until the end of the 2008–09 Superleague he earned 22 appearances to his name as well as OFI's only red cards for the season during 2 home matches against AEK Athens and Panathinaikos; however, OFI was relegated from the first division for the first time in 33 years.